Understanding your electricity costs

-There are a number of factored costs that go into your energy bill.
+There are a number of factored costs that go into your electricity bill.

 Some of these factored costs include: